walmartlabs/lacinia/docs/tutorial/component.rst

 :server component
 -----------------

-Likewise, the ``clojure-game-geek.server`` namespace now provides the ``:server`` component.
+Next well add the ``clojure-game-geek.server`` namespace to provide the ``:server`` component.

 .. literalinclude:: /_examples/tutorial/server-1.clj
-   :caption: src/clojure_game_geek/server.clj
+   :caption: src/my/clojure_game_geek/server.clj

 Much of the code previously in the ``user`` namespace has moved here.